CAF Champions League: 1997–present: Change of name and rise in reputation

 In the new format, the league champions of the respective CAF member countries go through a series of qualification rounds until a round of 16 stage.
 The 8 winners are then drawn into two groups of 4 teams each, with each team playing each other on a home and away basis.
 At the end of the league stage, the top team in each group met in the final, in two-legged games (home and away).
 In the 2001 season, the CAF introduced the semi-final stage after group stage, then the top two teams in each group would meet in the semi-finals, with the winners going through to contest the final.

 Beginning with the 2009 season, the prize money increased to $1.5 million for the champions and $1 million for the runner-ups.
 Since the competition rebranded in 1997, teams from North Africa have come to dominate the competition and its records.
 Morocco's Raja Casablanca won two of the first three editions, but Al Ahly became the most successful team, winning the 2001, 2005, 2006, 2008 and 2012 editions, while Zamalek managed to be champions in 2002.
 Tunisian teams broke into the winners' circle with Étoile du Sahel winning the 2007 edition after being a losing finalist in 2004 and 2005.
 For its part, Espérance de Tunis achieved its second continental title in 2011 after having lost in the finals in the 1999, 2000, 2010 and 2012 editions.

 Despite the clear dominance of North African teams, Nigerian club Enyimba won their first two titles back-to-back in 2003 and 2004.
-ASEC Mimosas from Ivory Coast and Accra Hearts of Oak from Ghana added two championships for West Africa.
+ASEC Mimosas from Ivory Coast and Accra Hearts of Oak from Ghana added two titles for West Africa, which to date would be the latest of such feats.
 In 2010, TP Mazembe from the DRC became the first club to repeat as champions on two occasions, with the first pair of wins arriving in 1967 and 1968, before repeating the feat again in 2009 and 2010.
 In 2017, the group phase was expanded from 2 groups of 4 teams to 4 groups of 16, with the automatic addition of the quarter-finals stage.